 Frequently Asked Questions (FAQ)

-For your convenience, we have compiled the list of frequently asked questions regarding the Hofstra Northwell School of Medicine, the MD program admissions process and selection criteria, as well as tuition/cost and financial aid.
+For your convenience, we have compiled the list of frequently asked questions regarding the Hofstra Northwell School of Medicine, the PhD program admissions process and selection criteria.
 Answers to these and many other questions can be found throughout the School of Medicine web site.

 The Application Process

-- What are the minimum requirements for application to the School of Medicine?
+- What are the required application materials for an application to be considered complete?

 - What is the deadline for applying?